 37. What is Mockito Junit?

 Mockito is a mocking framework.
 It is based on JAVA as a library used for effective unit testing for JAVA applications.
 It is utilized to mock interfaces so a dummy functionality may be added to a mock interface, which may be utilized within unit testing.

 38. What is PowerMock in Junit?

-PowerMock is an open source-mocking library for the Java universe.
-It extends the present mocking frameworks like Mockito and EasyMock in order to add stronger features to them.
+PowerMock is an open-source mocking library for the Java universe.
+It extends the present mocking frameworks like Mockito and EasyMock in order to make them stronger.

 39. How do you debug a Junit test?

-In the event of a test failure, you can go along some of the following steps in order to debug it:
+In the event of a test failure, the following debugging steps should be taken:

-• Double click on the failure entry from the Failure tab within the Junit view to open the corresponding file within the editor.
+• Double-click on the entry from the Failure tab within the Junit view to open the corresponding file within the editor.

 • Set a breakpoint at the start of the test method.